Pitch Deck Essentials Every Startup Needs to Know

 For instance, create a ROI chart that outlines potential returns over time.
 You could say, "Investors can expect a 5x return within five years, based on our growth projections."
 A compelling ROI can attract more investor interest.

-Differences in Pitch Decks for Startups at Different Stages
+Pitch Deck: Startups at Different Stages

-Seed Stage Pitch Decks
+Seed Stage Pitch Deck

 Focus on Vision and Idea